 A good friend bought the drawing by my grandfather at the Art Metropole fundraiser.
 I hope that whenever she looks at it, she is reminded of where she came from and reflects on how the generations of her family who came before contributed to the lovely person she is.

-Thank you for reading, and an enormous thank you to everyone who has supported the magazine over the last five years − the writers, the artists who talked to us, the advertisers, our designer (Vanda Marasan at the Office of Gilbert Li), and the rest of the support staff at Magenta, past and present.
+Thank you for reading, and an enormous thank you to everyone who has supported the magazine over the last five years − the writers, the artists who talked to us, the advertisers, our designers at The Office of Gilbert Li, and the rest of the support staff at Magenta, past and present.

 I hope you enjoy this 5th Anniversary issue of Magenta.
 We’ll see you again in Spring 2015.